New The 36th Annual Report to Congress on the Implementation of the Individuals with Disabilities Education Act

 The Office of Elementary and Secondary Education and Office of Special Education Programs have undertaken a series of activities focused on identifying opportunities to leverage federal funds to best support improved outcomes for all students.
 A focus group of experts drawn from State and local practitioners, including audit and business officials, as well as representatives from the Council of Chief State School Officers and the National Association of State Directors of Special Education, was convened to identify ways to move the field from the current state to the preferred state of practice in leveraging funding to support all students.
 Attached is a document, Leveraging Federal Funding Focus Group Proceedings, that includes an overview of the process and identifies the focus group’s recommendations to the Department.
 Also attached is a letter to State Directors of Special Education transmitting the document.

-Cover Letter Leveraging Federal Funding Focus Group Proceedings
+- Cover Letter for Leveraging Federal Funding Focus Group Proceedings ( PDF, 137KB)

 Guidance to Ensure All Students Have Equal Access to Educational Resources

 On October 1, 2014 U.S. Secretary of Education Arne Duncan announced guidance, in the form of a Dear Colleague letter to states, school districts and schools to ensure that students have equal access to such educational resources so that they all have an equal opportunity to succeed in school, careers and in life.
 The guidance, issued by the Department's Office for Civil Rights (OCR), provides detailed and concrete information to educators on the standards set in Title VI of the Civil Rights Act of 1964.
 It is one part of President Obama's larger equity agenda, including the recently announced Excellent Educators for All initiative, and takes into account the ongoing efforts of states, school districts and schools to improve equity.
 The guidance, fact sheet, and resources for technical assistance are also available on the Resource Comparability Materials homepage.